MrKilljoy137xxx/OfficeAttendance-Tracker/README.md

 ![Failed Unit Code](assets/failed_unittest.png)
 ![Failed Output](assets/failed_output.png)

-***Figure x**: The output of a unit test that failed is illustrated in this example.
+***Figure 10**: The output of a unit test that failed is illustrated in this example.
 The expected value for the date selection does not correspond with the actual value, resulting in the failure of this unit test.*

 **Code needed to pass the test**

 ![Passed Unit Code](assets/passed_unittest.png)
 ![Passed Output](assets/passed_output.png)

-***Figure x**: The weekday selection is now functioning as intended, as evidenced by the passed unit test in the output.*
+***Figure 11**: The weekday selection is now functioning as intended, as evidenced by the passed unit test in the output.*

 I initially tested the weekday selection function and subsequently conducted unit tests on the remaining functions.
 This approach enabled me to identify defects at an early stage and maintain the robustness, accuracy, and extensibility of my tracker.